RubixML/ML/docs/model-ensembles.md

 # Model Ensembles
 Ensemble learning is when multiple estimators are used together to make the final prediction of a sample.
-Meta-estimator ensembles can consist of multiple variations of the same estimator or a heterogeneous mix of estimators of the same type.
-They generally work by the principal of averaging and can often achieve greater accuracy than a single estimator at the cost of training more models.
+Model ensembles can consist of multiple variations of the same estimator, a heterogeneous mix of estimators of the same type, or even a mix of different estimator types.

 ## Bootstrap Aggregator
 Bootstrap Aggregation or *bagging* is an ensemble learning technique that trains a set of learners that each specialize on a unique subset of the training set known as a bootstrap set.
 The final prediction made by the meta-estimator is the averaged prediction returned by the ensemble.
-In the example below, we'll wrap a [Regression Tree](regressors/regression-tree.md) in a [Bootstrap Aggregator](bootstrap-aggregator.md) to form a *forest* of 1000 trees.
+In the example below, we'll wrap a [Regression Tree](regressors/regression-tree.md) in a [Bootstrap Aggregator](bootstrap-aggregator.md) meta-estimator to form a *forest* of 1000 trees.
+By averaging the predictions of the ensemble, we can often achieve greater accuracy than a single estimator at the cost of training more models.

 ```php
 use Rubix\ML\BootstrapAggregator;